albarron/albarron.github.io/content/authors/paolo-gajo/_index.md

  # Organizational groups that you belong to (for People widget)
 ---

+Paolo is in the 1st year of his PhD research.

+He obtained a Marco Polo grant to have an internship at Dalhousie University (Canada), under the supervision of [Hassan Sajjad](https://www.dal.ca/faculty/computerscience/faculty-staff/Hassan-Sajjad.html)

 **Masters dissertation**<br/>
 Gajo, Paolo  (2023) [This Is My Cope: Identification and Forecasting of Hate Speech in Inceldom](https://amslaurea.unibo.it/28997/).